phetsims/phet-info/doc/tier-1-description-quick-start-guide.md

 } );
 ```

+NOTE: PhET is in the process of implementing accessibleName and accessibleHelpText in common code components.
+If you find a component where
+these options do not work as expected, please create an issue in the component repository.

 For sim-specific interactive components, specify a `tagName` to enable accessibility.
 If the component is in the
 traversal order, make it `focusable: true`.